nitikaborkar/AI-Workplace-Safety-Monitor/README.md

 🚀 Quick Start

 ##  Online (No Installation Needed)
-You can try the Seat Depth Analyzer instantly without installing anything:
+You can try the SitSmart instantly without installing anything:
 🔗 **[Click here to open the live app on Hugging Face Spaces](https://huggingface.co/spaces/nitikaborkar/seat-depth-analyser)**

 Features of the online version: